SiegeEngine/mathwrap/README.md

 not present in the aforementioned crates are implemented, as were required to support the [Siege Engine](https://github.com/SiegeEngine) and in replacing [siege-math](https://github.com/SiegeEngine/siege-math).

+To convert foreign types into our types, use either the `From` or `Into` trait.
+To convert back to the foreign type you must use the `Into` trait due to limitations in the Rust language.